 - Propose alternative hypotheses to explain a behaviour, design an appropriate experiment to test them and suggest predictions;

 - Measure behaviour using different methods and analyse the data obtained in different manners;

-  - Critically discuss results with respect to the hypothesis tested, place them in a broad general context, link to other behaviour issues and propose further lines of enquiry;
+- Critically discuss results with respect to the hypothesis tested, place them in a broad general context, link them to other behavioural issues and propose further lines of inquiry;

 - Explain the costs and benefits of different experimental designs, data collection and analysis methods and identify sources of error;

 - Present her / his work (in oral and written form) at a level approaching the scientific standard;

 - Extract, present and critically discuss in detail the results of a scientific article about animal behaviour;

 - Identify and explain strengths and weaknesses in scientific articles, suggest solutions to the weaknesses and further inquiries inspired by the strengths.

 The course includes a combination of plenary lectures given by the course leader and guest teachers who are experts in the field, discussions of recently-published scientific articles, and experiments using specialised software for measuring behaviour and analysing vocalisations as well as hand-on statistical analyses (notably in R software); two lectures of two hours each, and two discussion confrontations (colloquia) of one hour each, plus one practical of four hours per week, including four group exercise reports and one oral presentation (also in group), for a total of six weeks, followed by an individual project consisting of a five page essay during the seventh week of the course.
 The course ends with an individual oral defence of the project and an oral examination on the rest of the course contents.
 All students must hand in at least three of the four exercise reports to take the exam.